gixlg/gixlg.github.io/_posts/2018-07-25-you-don-t-know-devtool.md

 It is awesome, but **it's just a nerd thing**, to be honest I've never used it in a real project.

 So, that's all guys.
-If you find something that you did't know or just like it watch this space.
+If you find something that you did't know or just like it, watch this space.

 PS.
 All this methods are also valid for console.error, console.warn.